 1. Cook the pasta al dente.
 Reserve two ladles of water and drain.

-2. Add the coconut oil to a pan and cook the Quorn chicken.
+2. Heat the coconut oil in a pan and add the onion, frying until soft.

 4. Reduce the heat and add a small amount of the stock to sauté the chicken and veg.
 Simmer for 5 minutes.

-5. Whisk together the cream cheese, pasta water and remaining stock together.
+5. Whisk together the cream cheese, pasta water and remaining stock.
+The starch from the pasta water will thicken up the sauce beautifully.

 6. Add this mixture, along with the cooked pasta, to the pan and simmer until the sauce has thickened and reduced.